benfiola/ruby_blackjack/README.md

 You should be good to go.
 If, for whatever reason, you REALLY want to exit the program, you can always press Control + C.

 ##Known Issues
 Unfortunately, scrolling in a Curses window is not trivial.
 I also don't think there's an easy way for Curses windows to be responsive with regards to Terminal resizes.
-You need to make sure that your terminal window has enough vertical lines to support <num_players> + 4 lines before running the application - at least until I figure out how to solve this issue.
+You need to make sure that your terminal window has enough vertical lines to support <num_players> + 4 rows and about 90-100 columns to for horizontal width before running the application - at least until I figure out how to solve this issue.
+For general use cases, 24 rows and 90 columns has worked for me.

 In a similar vein, I try to use tabs to keep the 'game window' tidy.
 This usually works as intended, but sometimes, we get weird tab behavior.
 I would prefer to use c-style printf formatting, but I don't believe this is supported by Curses.